An image to illustrate the MSc in Psychology (Conversion)

 The MSc in Psychology (Conversion) is only open to students who don't already hold an undergraduate degree which gives eligibility for Graduate Basis for Chartered Membership (GBC) from the British Psychological Society (BPS).

-You must hold a UK honours degree (2:2 at least) or equivalent to be accepted.
-Your first degree need not be in psychology, but you must have the skills expected of a social sciences graduate.
+You must hold a UK honours degree (2:2 at least) or equivalent to be accepted for the MSc Psychology (Conversion).
+As your primary degree won't be in Psychology, your educational achievements should demonstrate that you can master the skills expected of a psychologist over the course of the MSc.
+These include being able to:

 • write accurately, clearly and concisely